ethereum/ethereum-org-website/src/content/developers/docs/layer-2-scaling/index.md

 Three simplified properties of rollups are:

 1. transaction _execution_ outside layer 1
-2. transaction _data_ is on layer 1
+2. data or proof of transactions is on layer 1
 3. a rollup smart contract in layer 1 that can enforce correct transaction execution by using the transaction data on layer 1

 Rollups require operators to stake a bond in the rollup contract.
 This incentivises operators to verify and execute transactions correctly.